UoB-COMSM0166/2025-group-14/README.md

 Following the main non-negotiable requirements, our team has implemented the game using JavaScript with p5.js and p5play libraries.
 One of the advantages of utilising JavaScript in an Agile software development team is building the application using Object Oriented Programming.
 Specifically, our team has extensively utilised aggregation (e.g. the button class) and composition (e.g. the playerConfig class) to create modular code, which allowed us to maintain, change or build upon existing modules easily without it affecting the general structure.

-Ever since the paper prototypes, the player, the pursuer and the map (consisting of the canal objects) were the foundational objects that the entire game were build around.
-With the constant experimentations in interactions between these three classes, we developed a range of game mechanics and helper classes that execute these mechanics, all of which we will explain in the next few paragraphs.
+Ever since the paper prototypes, the player, the pursuer and the map (consisting of the canal objects) were the foundational objects around which the game would be built.
+Over the cousre of many experiments and tests of interactionss between these three classes, we developed a range of game mechanics and helper classes to execute them, detailed below.

 - #### Player sprite, playerConfig class and player mechanics

-The player p5play sprite is the central object in the game player.
-The gamer directly controls the movement of sprite with the WASD keys input.
+The player p5play sprite is the central object in the game.
+The player directly controls the movement of sprite via the WASD keys.
 The behaviour of the object in response of the keypresses is implemented in a way to resemble a real life physical object, that has such attributes as mass and inertia.

 - #### Pursuer, pursuerConfig class and pursue mechanics

-The pursuer object is the same p5play sprite as the player, but it’s behaviour is radically different due to pursuerConfig class.
-The config gives the sprite the artificial intelligence to to trace the position of the player on the map and move towards it’s last recorded location.
+The pursuer object is the same p5play sprite as the player, but without any player control; its behaviour is instead governed by pursuerConfig class.
+The config gives the sprite basic artificial intelligence to to trace the position of the player on the map and move towards its last recorded location.

 - #### CanalMap class and the locks mechanics